gheorghina/gheorghina.github.io/_posts/2019-12-30-from-c#-to-elixir.markdown

 What do you do in this situation?

-Well, you just start digging the internet, do tons of research for gathering insights and learning materials and try to see if other people went through the same transition or if you are all alone.
+Well, you just start digging the internet, do tons of research for gathering insights and learning materials and try to see if other people went through the same process or if you are all alone.

 I added at the end of this article a link to another post I made with resources which helped me a lot during the process.
 Some of them I am still using today and will continue to use as long as I will work with the Erlang VM languages.

-Therefore, in the next lines I will try to cover the questions I had in the beginning as a C#, OOP programmer.

-I will not write about which of the two is better, since both serve, very well, different purposes.
+Therefore, in the next lines I will not write about which of the two is better, since both serve, very well, different purposes.

-I will go through some of the keep points which sold Elixir to me.
+I will go through some of the key points which sold Elixir to me.
-I will present through my subjective eyes, things that made a difference for me in how I think and consider things.
+I will present through my subjective eyes, things that made a difference for me in how I approach things.

 ### What is it?

 [Elixir](https://en.wikipedia.org/wiki/Elixir_(programming_language)) is a dynamic, functional programming language created by José Valim.
 It is built on top of [Erlang Virtual Machine called BEAM](https://en.wikipedia.org/wiki/Erlang_(programming_language)).
-It is used when either ones of the following are required:
+It is used when either one of the following are required:

 1. Robustness and fault-tolerance